DeRozan scores 28 as Bulls stop Celtics’ 9-game win streak

+“Everybody has a career-worst night,” LaVine said.
+“Everybody in the NBA has.
+I guess that was my night.”

+Against Boston, he was 8 of 20 from the field, but made five 3-pointers.
+He also scored nine in the fourth quarter.

-DeRozan, who scored 41 in Friday’s loss to Orlando, scored eight in a span of just over a minute late in the third.
+DeRozan, who scored 41 in the previous game, had eight in a span of just over a minute late in the third.
 He also spun and fed Alex Caruso for a reverse layup that made it 116-101 with just under three minutes left in the game.

-LaVine bounced back after scoring four against the Magic and getting benched in the closing minutes.
-He had nine points in the fourth quarter.

 Jayson Tatum led Boston with 28 points.
 Jaylen Brown scored 25, and Malcolm Brogdon finished with 23 points, nailing 5 of 6 3-pointers.